Copywriting for SEO

 - Inbound links (every link TO your site is like a vote that moves it up the rankings – but only if it’s from a site that’s highly ranked and relevant to your own).
 Note that people will only link to pages of your site that add value (which is another good reason to have a blog)

 If you want SEO-friendly web copy that will help you get found on search, the first step is to conduct keyword research and find out what people are actually searching.
 We’ll then write web copy that seamlessly weaves in your keywords, so the page is picked up by search engines but not repetitive and clumsy for human beings to read.
-We don’t usually write meta tags, so we work with search engine optimisation specialists who do.

 Remember, getting found on search is one thing.
 It’s more important to convert site visitors into enquiries, sales or subscribers.
 We can help with that too.